its-rajesh/rajesh/content/projects/dbss/index.md

 - **Visualization:** The STFT of mic-0 is shown, with an *ideal* distance mask overlay.
 - **Audio:** The “distance-selected” audio is simply the sum of the original clean sources whose distance ≤ τ.

-All code is open-source and runs entirely client-side.

 ---

 ### 📂 Resources